scootercop/range-split/README.md

-# range-split
-Divide and track distinct integer ranges to multiple sub-sections efficiently
+Inefficient and precise Division and tracking of ranges made available